Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Discussions and conclusions

-For the remaining GRBs with no redshift measurements, we are planning to use the Yonetoku correlation \citep{yonetoku04} to estimate the redshifts of the bursts.
-The $Lorentz$ factor ($\Gamma_0$) can be calculated in the same way by making use of the $E_{iso}-\Gamma_0$ correlation.
+For the remaining GRBs with no redshift measurements, we plan to use the Yonetoku correlation \citep{yonetoku04} to estimate the redshifts of the bursts.
+The Lorentz factor ($\Gamma_0$) can be calculated in the same way by making use of the $E_{\rm iso}-\Gamma_0$ correlation.
 We plan to estimate the jet breaks and therefrom the jet opening angles from the available afterglow measurements.
-However, given the uncertainties associated with these correlation relations and the uncertainties in the measured polarization fractions of the GRBs, it is difficult to constrain any of these models for the bursts individually.
-Alternatively, statistical analysis of the prompt emission polarization for a very large sample of GRBs is expected to give a better insight to the emission mechanisms behind the prompt emission \citep{toma08}.
-In Figure \ref{fig_stat} we show the estimated polarization fractions for the GRBs as function of their peak energies ($E_{peak}$).
-For the GRBs detected only in BAT, we use the $E_{peak}$ values estimated from Konus/Wind time integrated data (see Table \ref{table1}).
+However, given the uncertainties associated with these correlations and those in the measured polarization fractions, it is difficult to constrain any of these models for the bursts individually.
+Alternatively, statistical analysis of the prompt emission polarization for a very large sample of GRBs is expected to give a better insight into the emission mechanisms behind the prompt emission \citep{toma08}.
+In Figure \ref{fig_stat} we show the estimated polarization fractions of the GRBs as a function of their peak energies ($E_{\rm peak}$).
+For the GRBs detected only in BAT, we use the $E_{\rm peak}$ values estimated from Konus/Wind time integrated data (see Table \ref{table1}).

-The black data points refer to the bursts studied in this work whereas the red data points stand for the measurements for GRB 100826A, GRB 110301A, GRB 110721A by GAP \citep{yonetoku11,yonetoku12} and GRB 041219A by IBIS onboard $INTEGRAL$ \citep{gotz09}.
-The current sample is not sufficient to constrain the emission mechanisms at present.
-However, given the lifetime of $AstroSat$ of at least five years, CZTI is expected to detect polarization for a large sample of GRBs ($>$60).
-The recently launched dedicated GRB polarimeter, POLAR \citep{sun16,orsi11}, is expected to provide sensitive polarization measurements in hard X-rays for a large number of GRBs in the near future.
-All these measurements from CZTI and POLAR can provide critical inputs to distinguish the prompt emission models.